 You could say we were a fast moving group, but you won’t when we say it took us 30 years to hold the first Australian wide reunion.
 It was in Sydney 1981, and we called it ‘31 in 81 ‘.
 We thought we had everything organized — motel at Surrey Hills, reception and transport to Coogee Bowling Club, 2 big ferries after the March to Neilson Park where Bill Collis had conned the Manly Council to close the harbor side park to the general public.
 Bob Morgan had erected a big marquee and we also had caterers to prepare lunch.
 Great — but wait, there’s more, the air line hostesses had decided to strike, stopping all airlines, so our great mates and wives changed plans, came by cars, buses, trains and push bikes from all over Australia.
 Very few failed to turn up.
 It is wonderful to note it was the first time our dear wives attended and thankfully have strongly supported us ever since.

-Then closely followed other wonderful Australia wide reunions — namely 2 in Sydney, 2 in Melbourne, 3 in Wagga, 1 in Adelaide, 1 in Brisbane and 1 in Canberra, and in between both South Australia via Secretary Wally Hammond and Victoria, via Tom Stevens had organized small groups to travel to Darwinespecially Coomalie Creek.
-NSW, via Lester Cox organized a mid year gathering at lnverell and Ron Jordan organized another at Nelson Bay.
-So we have been a great group of travelers.
+Then closely followed other wonderful Australia wide reunions — namely 2 in Sydney, 2 in Melbourne, 3 in Wagga, 1 in Adelaide, 1 in Brisbane and 1 in Canberra, and in between both South Australia via Secretary Wally Hammond and Victoria, via Tom Stevens had organised small groups to travel to Darwin especially Coomalie Creek.
+NSW, via Lester Cox organised a mid year gathering at lnverell and Ron Jordan organised another at Nelson Bay.
+So we have been a great group of travellers.

 I will attempt a few well deserved ‘thank yous’, but as usual will be shot down by some members, saying “What about so and so”.
 Sorry fellows, ‘Memory loss!‘.